drakkan/test-github-actions/docs/full-configuration.md

   - `post_login_scope`, defines the scope for the post-login hook.
 0 means notify both failed and successful logins.
 1 means notify failed logins.
 2 means notify successful logins.
   - `check_password_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
 See [Check password hook](./check-password-hook.md) for more details.
 Leave empty to disable.
   - `check_password_scope`, defines the scope for the check password hook.
 0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
 You can combine the scopes, for example 6 means FTP and WebDAV.
   - `password_hashing`, struct.
 It contains the configuration parameters to be used to generate the password hash.
-SFTPGo can verify passwords in several formats and uses the `argon2id` algorithm to hash passwords in plain-text before storing them inside the data provider.
+SFTPGo can verify passwords in several formats and uses, by default, the `argon2id` algorithm to hash passwords in plain-text before storing them inside the data provider.
 These options allow you to customize how the hash is generated.
-    - `argon2_options` struct containing the options for argon2id hashing algorithm.
+    - `argon2_options`, struct containing the options for argon2id hashing algorithm.
 The `memory` and `iterations` parameters control the computational cost of hashing the password.
 The higher these figures are, the greater the cost of generating the hash and the longer the runtime.
 It also follows that the greater the cost will be for any attacker trying to guess the password.
 If the code is running on a machine with multiple cores, then you can decrease the runtime without reducing the cost by increasing the `parallelism` parameter.
 This controls the number of threads that the work is spread across.
       - `memory`, unsigned integer.
 The amount of memory used by the algorithm (in kibibytes).
 Default: 65536.
       - `iterations`, unsigned integer.
 The number of iterations over the memory.
 Default: 1.
       - `parallelism`. unsigned 8 bit integer.
 The number of threads (or lanes) used by the algorithm.
 Default: 2.
+    - `bcrypt_options`, struct containing the options for bcrypt hashing algorithm
+      - `cost`, integer between 4 and 31.
+Default: 10
+  - `password_hashing_algo`, string.
+Algorithm to use for hashing passwords.
+Available algorithms: `argon2id`, `bcrypt`.
+Default: `argon2id`
+  - `password_caching`, boolean.
+Verifying argon2id passwords has a high memory and computational cost, verifying bcrypt passwords has a high CPU cost, by enabling, in memory, password caching you reduce these costs.
+Default: `true`
   - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
   - `skip_natural_keys_validation`, boolean.
 If `true` you can use any UTF-8 character for natural keys as username, admin name, folder name.
 These keys are used in URIs for REST API and Web admin.
 If `false` only unreserved URI characters are allowed: ALPHA / DIGIT / "-" / "." / "_" / "~".
 Default: `false`.
+  - `delayed_quota_update`, integer.
+This configuration parameter defines the number of seconds to accumulate quota updates.
+If there are a lot of close uploads, accumulating quota updates can save you many queries to the data provider.
+If you want to track quotas, a scheduled quota update is recommended in any case, the stored quota size may be incorrect for several reasons, such as an unexpected shutdown, temporary provider failures, file copied outside of SFTPGo, and so on.
+0 means immediate quota update.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.